napalm-automation/napalm-logs/docs/options/index.rst

 ``address``
 -----------

 The IP address to use to listen for all incoming syslog messages.
+When using multiple listeners, it is recommended to specify this option for each listener.

 Default: ``0.0.0.0``.